Pekno/cv-react/DEVELOPER.md

 3. **Decorator Pattern**: Used to register section components, allowing automatic discovery and rendering without manual imports.

+4. **Build-Time Optimization**: A custom Vite plugin analyzes profile data and includes only used sections in the final bundle.

-4. **Dynamic i18n**: Automatically loads all available translations using Vite's import.meta.glob feature.
+5. **Dynamic i18n**: Automatically loads all available translations using Vite's import.meta.glob feature.

-5. **Hooks-Based State Management**: Custom hooks encapsulate business logic and provide a clean API for components.
+6. **Hooks-Based State Management**: Custom hooks encapsulate business logic and provide a clean API for components.

 ### Type System